 This page provides an overview of the DOT hazmat regs and requirements for transporting hazardous materials by highway.
+Also see:

 The regulations for hazardous material carriers, transporters and shippers are found in the Code of Federal Regulations at 49 CFR Parts 100-185.
 Motor carriers should also consult the Federal Motor Carrier Safety Regulations.